Skip to main content

 Installation

-We recommend creating a new Mekur widget using @merkur/create-widget, which sets up everything automatically for you.
-You can use one of four predefined template libraries: Preact, µhtml, Svelte or vanilla (or you can easily add your own).
+We recommend creating a new Merkur widget using @merkur/create-widget, which sets up everything automatically for you.
+You can use one of four predefined template libraries: Preact, µhtml, Svelte or vanilla JavaScript (or you can easily add your own).

 cd name